NTKHarry/MediaEval2025_NewsImage/README.md

 You will need to hand in your submissions by the deadline indicated below.
 Do that by sending an email to the address that shared the dataset download link with you.
-It must include 1) your group name, 2) a link to download your image submissions, and 3) links to the documentation and components of your workflow (e.g., your GitHub repository).
+It must include (1) your group name, (2) a link to download your image submissions, and (3) links to the documentation and components of your workflow (e.g., your GitHub repository).

+During the evaluation, participating teams rate the image recommendations of other teams.
+To do that, they are being presented with a news headline and two image recommendations.
+They then need to select which image is more fitting.
+These ratings are used to calculate an overall ranking of images for each article.
+The average rank of team submissions across the featured item pool then determines the overall winner of the challenge.

 **Note on using original article images:**
 The final evaluation will make use of the dataset shared with participants.